ChanAllan/assignment1/bio.md

 some experience in conducting research on marine life and the environment.
 I like animals and I have personally worked with widlife before at a animal rehabilitation center.
+I am a console gamer and I have a PS4, PS3, PS Vita, PS2, PS1, and 3DS.

 Programming Background
 When I began the CS program I was new to programming.
 The project that I enjoyed